Why Is It Important To Engage Communities In Preparedness Efforts

 3. Sustaining Long-Term Commitment:

 Maintaining community engagement requires ongoing effort and investment.
 Preparedness initiatives cannot be a one-off event but must be integrated into the community's long-term planning.
-Creating sustainable structures, like community-based emergency response teams, helps foster a long-term commitment to preparedness.
+Creating sustainable structures, like community-based emergency response teams, helps grow a long-term commitment to preparedness.

 4. Managing Diverse Perspectives and Priorities: